Pāʻia, Hawaii

+Paia, Maui.
+Intersection of Baldwin Ave and Hana Hwy.

-Pāʻia (/haw/) is a census-designated place (CDP) in Maui County, Hawaii, United States, on the northern coast of the island of Maui.
+Pāʻia (/haw/, lit. 'noisy') is a census-designated place (CDP) in Maui County, Hawaii, United States, on the northern coast of the island of Maui.
 The population was 2,470 at the 2020 census.
 Pāʻia is home to several restaurants, art galleries, surf shops and other tourist-oriented businesses.
 It was formerly home to a Hawaiian Commercial & Sugar Company mill from 1880 to 2000.

 Pāʻia is the first town on the Hana Highway when heading eastbound towards Hana.

 Pāʻia is located close to many internationally known windsurfing spots including Hoʻokipa and Spreckelsville.
 It is therefore sometimes called "The World Capital of Windsurfing".

 Geography

 Paia is located at (20.910694, -156.376340).
 Spreckelsville lies to the west, Haiku to the east, and Haliimaile to the south.

 According to the United States Census Bureau, the CDP has a total area of 19.3 km2, of which 15.9 km2 is land and 3.4 km2, or 17.84%, is water.